microsoft/promptflow/docs/how-to-guides/develop-a-flow/develop-evaluation-flow.md

 The evaluation flow is a flow to test/evaluate the quality of your LLM application (standard/chat flow).
 It usually runs on the outputs of standard/chat flow, and compute key metrics that can be used to determine whether the standard/chat flow performs well.
 See [Flows](../../concepts/concept-flows.md) for more information.

 Before proceeding with this document, it is important to have a good understanding of the standard flow.
-Please make sure you have read [Develop standard flow](./develop-standard-flow.md), since they share many common features and these features won't be repeat in this doc, such as:
+Please make sure you have read [Develop standard flow](./develop-standard-flow.md), since they share many common features and these features won't be repeated in this doc, such as:
 - `Inputs/Outputs definition`
 - `Nodes`
 - `Chain nodes in a flow`